Wen Shizhen (born 1940)

-Wen Shizhen (闻世震; January 1940 – 27 July 2021) was a Chinese politician who served as governor of Liaoning from 1994 to 1998, party chief of Liaoning from 1997 to 2004, and chairman of the Standing Committee of Liaoning People's Congress from 2003 to 2005.
+Wen Shizhen (闻世震; January 1940 – 27 July 2021) was a Chinese politician who served as governor of Liaoning from 1994 to 1998, party secretary of Liaoning from 1997 to 2004, and chairman of the Standing Committee of Liaoning People's Congress from 2003 to 2005.
 He was a delegate to the 11th National People's Congress.
 He was a member of the 15th and 16th Central Committee of the Chinese Communist Party.
 He was a delegate to the 19th National Congress of the Chinese Communist Party.

 Early life and education

 Wen was born in Haicheng County, Fengtian Province, Manchukuo (now Liaoning, China), in January 1940.
 He secondary studied at Shenyang No.5 High School.
 In 1960, he was admitted to Dalian University of Technology, majoring in mechanical manufacturing.
 After graduating in 1965, he was despatched to the Dalian Oil Pump and Nozzle Factory, where he finally was its factory manager.